Background to Confucianism

 natural phenomena or things with which they were associated.
 This type

-of belief religious studies scholars have called animism: the belief that
+of religious belief is called animism: the belief that the natural world

-the natural world in its diversity was animated with spirits that were
+in its diversity was animated with spirits that were inseparable from

-inseparable from those aspects of the natural world with which they were
+those aspects of the natural world with which they were associated.

 Confucius was born in 552 or